 During the war, unidentified scenes from Love on the Dole starring Wendy Hiller as Sally and Robert Donat as Larry were broadcast on BBC radio in a ‘Saturday Matinee’ for the Forces programme (19/9/1942).
-This may be how Donat and Greenwood got to know each of other.
+This may be how Donat and Greenwood got to know of each other.
 They certainly seem to have met by 1945, when Greenwood’s new play The Cure for Love was produced in London by Donat.
 The play had originally been called The Sergeants’ Mess and an advert in the Stage on 8/3/1945 stated boldly ‘WANTED BIG THEATRES ONCE OR TWICE NIGHTLY’ (p.
 6).
 The play had already had a so-called ‘provincial tour’ between January and March 1945, presented according to the advert by Parkwood Productions (who I take to be a twin to Greenwood and Park’s Greenpark company, presumably with a slightly different remit).
 Indeed, the Stage advert quoted enthusiastic reviews: ‘This is a Lancashire play the West End will thoroughly enjoy’ (Daily Dispatch); ‘Its war theme has sufficient wit and interest to remain grand comedy long after the war in Europe or the Far East is over’ (Evening Chronicle).
 Whether influenced by the Stage advert or not, Donat decided to include the play as part of the repertoire of his new Fanfare Productions venture, in which he revived for himself the role of actor-manager, in this case at the Westminster Theatre.
 (1)

 The play was first produced at the Westminster on 12/7/1945 and Donat took the starring role of Jack Hardacre, an army sergeant who returns on leave to his mother’s Salford home towards the end of the war.
 Renee Asherson played the female lead, Milly Southern, a billettee in his mother’s house, who eventually marries Jack.
 Donat and Asherson did themselves marry in 1949, after a relationship dating back to this time – Donat had in 1945 broken off a relationship with Deborah Kerr, who of course played Sally Hardcastle in the 1941 film of Love on the Dole.
 The London production also featured two other actresses who had appeared in that film, as members of the older female ‘chorus’: Iris Vandeleur and Marjorie Rhodes (but in this play Vandeleur plays Mrs Dorbell, rather than her film role of Mrs Nattle, while Rhodes replaces her Mrs Bull role with the new Greenwood character of Sara Hardacre, Jack’s tough mother).
 Barrow records that some critics thought Donat good in the play but that it lacked sufficient substance for an actor of his stature (p.150).
 Barrow himself is more sympathetic to the play, writing that ‘like many of its kind, [it] was light on plot, but rich in comedy’ (p.150), and indeed the pre-London production really had been positively reviewed as highly entertaining by both national and regional newspapers.
 It returned to a further ‘provincial’ tour after the London production.